 How to get the best out of your savings?

-Saving money for rainy day is a tough job for most of us, especially if you are of the kind that doesn't prefer to have a budget.
+Saving money for rainy days is a tough job for most of us, especially if you don't prefer to have a budget.
 You may start well at the beginning of the month, there isn't any money left by the end due to some unexpected expenses.
 Somehow you end up spending whatever you make before you make it to the next paycheck.
-This article is rather a continuation of the previous blog to explain the best use of your savings in financial planning.
+This article is rather a continuation of Why your family needs a planned household budget? to explain the best use of your savings in financial planning and also suggest some creative ways to save your money.

-Savings are just like a plant that will bear fruits to fulfil your needs and can act as starting point to fulfil your dreams or achieve your financial goals.
+Savings are like a plant that will bear fruits to fulfil your needs and can act as a starting point to fulfil your dreams or achieve your financial goals.

 Next, it’s time to calculate all your cash inflows (income) and outflows (expenses).
 Begin with what you bring in each month and subtract all your most essential expenses.
 What you’re left with is your discretional income which will pay for entertainment, clothes, and other expense.
 And the remaining part or share of that discretional income will go into a savings account.